-There certainly are a lot of great advantages to having central heating with a gas boiler, but now and then, you are very likely to run across a problem.
+Of course, there are a lot of awesome advantages to having central heating with a gas boiler, but now and then, you’re very likely to encounter a dilemma.

-Even though it’s a possibility that the problem you have can be unique, the vast majority of the time you are quite likely to find that your boiler issue is a common one.
-This means that identifying the right solution will be a lot simpler and quicker than what you believed.
+Although it’s quite possible that the issue you have may be unique, the vast majority of the time you’re more than likely to find that your boiler situation is a common one.
+This means that identifying the best resolution will be much simpler and quicker than what you believed.

-A lot of boiler situations can actually be avoided by getting your boiler serviced regularly, we highly recommend at least annually.
+A lot of boiler situations can in fact be avoided by getting your boiler serviced often, we highly recommend at least annually.

 The 6 Most Usual Boiler Repair Issues